djeada/Parallel-And-Concurrent-Programming/README.md

 Futures are objects that have the __await__() method implemented, and their job is to hold a certain state and result.
 The state can be one of the following:

-    PENDING - future does not have any result or exception set.
+1. pending - the future has no outcome or exception set.
-    CANCELLED - future was cancelled using fut.cancel() FINISHED - future was finished, either by a result set using fut.set_result() or by an exception set using fut.set_exception()
+2. cancelled - the future was cancelled.
+3. finished - the future was completed, either by a result set or by an exception.

 The result, just like you have guessed, can either be a Python object, that will be returned, or an exception which may be raised.